DavAnders/SkillTogether/frontend/src/legal/terms-of-service.md

 ## 8. Contact Information

-If you have any questions about these Terms, please contact us at [Placeholder for now].
+If you have any questions about these Terms, please contact us at [our email](mailto:skilltogether.help@gmail.com).